lucasbecker-dev/godot-smart-graphics-settings/addons/smart_graphics_settings/README.md

 ## Best Practices

-1. **Initialize Early**: Set up the SmartGraphicsSettings at the start of your game
+1. **Initialize Early**: Configure the addon's parameters (e.g., via Project Settings if applicable, or saved configuration files) before the game starts intensive rendering.
+For runtime access to the `adaptive_graphics` object from your scripts at startup, wait for the `SmartGraphicsSettings.initialized` signal.
 2. **Default Presets**: Provide sensible default presets for different hardware capabilities
 3. **Save User Preferences**: Always save and restore user settings between sessions
 4. **Testing**: Test on various hardware configurations to ensure proper adaptation